Keremm26/Egocentric-NLQ/README.md

 -   **`egovlp_vslnet_extension.ipynb`**: This notebook extends the baseline by implementing and evaluating the VSLNet model with EgoVLP features.
 It also contains the analysis using the Video-LLaVA model on a manually annotated subset of queries, with results evaluated using metrics such as BLEU and ROUGE.

+-   **Note:** GitHub may have trouble rendering the interactive outputs in this notebook.
+For a guaranteed perfect view, please use [nbviewer](https://nbviewer.org/github/Keremm26/Egocentric-NLQ/blob/main/notebooks/egovlp_vslnet_extension.ipynb).

 ## Getting Started

 Follow these steps to set up and run the project notebooks.
 The project can be run on Google Colab or on a local machine.